How email notifications are sent

 Within your notification, check for any spaces in the recipient’s address, or between multiple addresses.
 If a space exists in the setting, it can potentially cause the notification to fail.

-Some providers as Yahoo or AOL are known to apply this policy.
+Many providers as Yahoo, AOL or Gmail are known to apply this policy.
 For more information on the Yahoo domain issue visit the following:

 Yahoo email anti-spoofing policy breaks mailing lists.